 Where a person is required to obtain a licence and fail to do so, they commit a criminal offence and may be fined and/or imprisoned.
 They may also be disqualified from holding such a licence for such time as the court thinks fit.

 A local authority has the power to inspect, or authorise a person from another local authority or a vet to carry out an inspection on its behalf, any premises at which it believes a riding establishment is being kept, whether licensed or not.

-Where an inspection is carried out the inspector has the power to enter the premises and inspect the horses and things at the premises, for the purpose of making a report or in order to establish whether an offence has been, or is being, committed under the Riding Establishments Act 1964.
+Where an inspection is carried out, the inspector has the power to enter the premises and inspect the horses and things at the premises, for the purpose of making a report or to establish whether an offence has been, or is being, committed under REA 1964.

 It is an offence to conceal, or cause to be concealed, any horse where the intention is to avoid an inspection of the horse, punishable with a fine and/or imprisonment.
-It is also a criminal offence to wilfully obstruct or delay such an inspector, punishable with a fine.
-In addition the Court has the power to cancel the licence and disqualify the person from keeping a riding establishment for such period as it deems fit.
+It is also an offence to wilfully obstruct or delay such an inspector, punishable with a fine.
+The court also has the power to cancel the licence and disqualify the person from keeping a riding establishment for such period as it deems fit.

 Animal welfare and safety

-In addition to the requirement to hold a licence there are a number of specific criminal offences relating to riding establishments.
-Where one of these offences is committed the Court has the power to fine and/or imprison the offender, cancel their licence and disqualify them from keeping a riding establishment for such period as it considers fit.
+In addition to the requirement to hold a licence, there are a number of criminal offences relating to riding establishments.
+Where one of these offences is committed, the court can fine and/or imprison the offender, cancel their licence and disqualify them from keeping a riding establishment.

 Offences relating to the welfare of horses